 Gonzales v.
 Mathis Independent School District

 The Gonzales brothers, Cesar and Diego, have each kept a small strand of hair uncut and braided since birth as a part of their religious faith.
 From kindergarten through sixth grade, the boys’ Texas school district granted them a religious exception to the grooming code, which forbids male students from having long hair.
 But when they entered seventh grade in the fall of 2017, the brothers were told that they would be banned from extracurricular activities unless they cut their hair.
-Because of their religious beliefs, Cesar has now been banned for two years from playing football and Diego has been forbidden from participating in the student council, art, and computer programming clubs.
+Because of their religious beliefs, Cesar was banned for two years from playing football and Diego was forbidden from participating in the student council, art, and computer programming clubs.
 On June 15, 2019, Becket sent a letter to Mathis Independent School District urging the District to reach a settlement with the Gonzales family and allow the Gonzales boys to learn and play alongside their classmates.

 Share this Case